 This is sensitive information, anyone with access to this code and an encrypted backup file can steal your Bitcoin!

-- after every fourth digit.
+- after every fourth digit when entering the password.
 Eg